fuxingZhang/logger/README.md

 When isTTY is false, logger will not write to terminal.

 ### constructor
-* `dir`  optional, if the folder path is given, it will log to file
+* `dir` optional, Log folder path, if it is given, it will log to file
-* `rotate` optional, Whether rotate logs by day
+* `rotate` optional, Whether cut logs by day
   - default: false
 * `disableConsole` optional, disable write to terminal
   - default: false